zashouri91/wallcal/README.md

-You are correct!
-The README can benefit from additional clarity, especially for beginners unfamiliar with coding, Raspberry Pi, or calendar integration.
-Here’s the improved README:

 WallCal: Raspberry Pi Digital Wall Calendar

 This guide will walk you through setting up a digital wall calendar using a Raspberry Pi Zero and a touch display.
 This step-by-step guide is designed for complete beginners.